Bengali Potoler Dolma / Stuffed Pointed Gourd

 - 1 tbsp Cumin paste (made out of roasted cumin seeds)

 - 2 tbsp Onion paste, optional

 - 1/2 tsp Red chili paste (use 1/2 tsp if it is very spicy)

 - 3 tbsp Mustard Oil (as required)

 - Salt and Sugar to taste

-- For garam masala you can roast few cloves, cardamoms, black peppercorns and cinnamon and grind them together.
+For garam masala you can roast few cloves, cardamoms and cinnamon and grind them together.
 Or else use the commercial one.

-- Next add some oil in the pan and lightly fry the potols till they turn light brown in color.
+Next add some oil in the pan and lightly fry the pointed gourd / parwals till they turn light brown in color.
 Take it out and cool it to room temperature.

-- Stuff the potols up to its neck carefully and tightly with the above mentioned stuffing and keep them aside.
+Stuff the potols / parwals up to its neck carefully and tightly with the above mentioned stuffing and keep them aside.

 Heat some oil in pan and add the bay leaves and cardamoms.